darhal/GraphicsProgramming-Notes/Image_Reconstruction.md

 Quite similar in terms of visual quality to DLSS2.
 It uses previous frames and a machine learning model to upscale a low resolution image.
 Apprently, it doens't need motion vectors (TO CONFIRM).

 ### Temporal Super Resolution
-A software technique implemented and used by UE5.
+[TSR](https://docs.unrealengine.com/en-US/temporal-super-resolution-in-unreal-engine/) is a technique implemented and used by UE5.